riobard/bash-powerline/README.md

 this to work.
 The font patching mechanism from the original Powerline does not work with the bitmap font (Apple Monaco without anti-aliasing) I use on non-retina screens.
 I'd rather stick with existing unicode symbols in the fonts.

-## Todo

-* Display "⇣" when current git branch is behind of remote (need a reliable way to detect git state)

 ## See also